fibonacid/html-dialog-element-react/README.md

 # HTML Dialog Element React

 In a [previous article](https://dev.to/fibonacid/taming-the-html-dialog-with-react-and-tailwindcss-5hec) i have shown how to use the HTML [dialog](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) element with React.
-Since then I have found a better way to use the element with React.
+Since then I have found a better solution.
 Let's dive into it.

-## App example
+## TODO App

 Let's build a todo app with a list of todos and a button to generate a new todo.
 The todo will be generated in a dialog element.